-We present a set of generalized quantum loop models which provably exhibit topologically stable ergodicity breaking.
+We present a set of generalized quantum loop models that provably exhibit topologically stable ergodicity breaking.
 These results hold for both periodic and open boundary conditions, and derive from a one-form symmetry (notably not being restricted to sectors of extremal one-form charge).
 We identify simple models in which this one-form symmetry can be emergent, giving rise to the aforementioned ergodicity breaking as an exponentially long-lived prethermal phenomenon.
 We unveil a web of dualities that connects these models, in certain limits, to models that have previously been discussed in the literature.
-We also identify nonlocal conserved quantities in such models that correspond to a pattern of system-spanning domain walls, and which are robust to the addition of arbitrary k-local perturbations.
+We also identify nonlocal conserved quantities in such models, which correspond to patterns of system-spanning domain walls and are robust to the addition of arbitrary k-local perturbations.